 What is your personal information?

 In some circumstances, we may collect “sensitive information” from you where this information is required to provide you with particular advice or services tailored to your circumstances.
 Our use of sensitive information has the same meaning as in the Act.
 Generally, the only sensitive information we may collect from you will relate to your family and domestic violence circumstances, mental health and wellbeing, and if relevant, your race or ethnic background, your religion, your sexual orientation or practices or your criminal record, which we may require from time to time in order to provide you with our service and advice.
-We will only collect your sensitive information with your consent and we will not use or disclose your sensitive information for any other purpose without your express consent, except in exceptional circumstances (such as a threat to the safety or life of a person, imminent risk to a child or the public).
+We will only collect your sensitive information with your consent and we will not use or disclose your sensitive information for any other purpose without your express consent, except in exceptional circumstances (such as a threat to the safety or life of a person or the public, or if harm to a child/intent to harm a child has been disclosed – in line with the Child Protection Policy).

 What personal information do we collect and hold?